Salamandrella keyserlingii: General behavior

 The Siberian salamander is fairly nocturnal, foraging above ground at night and staying under moist logs or woody debris during the day.

 Habitat

-Within its extensive range, the habitat of the Siberian newt is wet conifer, mixed deciduous forests in the taiga and riparian grooves in the tundra and forest steppe.
+Within its extensive range, the habitat of the Siberian salamander is wet conifer, mixed deciduous forests in the taiga and riparian grooves in the tundra and forest steppe.
 They can be found near ephemeral or permanent pools, wetlands, sedge meadows, off near oxbow lakes.

 Reproduction

 Their breeding season occur during May or beginning of June, in pools of water.
 A single egg sac contains 50–80 eggs on average, with a female typically laying up to 240 eggs in a season.
 The light-brown eggs hatch three to four weeks after being laid, releasing larval salamanders of 11–12 mm in length.